lizzyavery/EC327Project/README.md

 If you have g++:

-Due to complications, we were unable to finish th AIPlayer class.
+Due to complications, we were unable to finish the AIPlayer class.
 Therefore, we built the game as a two player game.

 Demonstration
 ------------